ControlEverythingCommunity/MS5837-30BA01/README.md

 https://www.controleverything.com/content/Pressure?sku=MS5837-30BA01_I2CS

-This Sample code can be used with Raspberry pi.
+This Sample code can be used with Raspberry pi and Arduino.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: